cellog/ion-router/README.md

 In addition, declaring new routes in asynchronously loaded code is trivial with this design.
-One need only put in `<Routes>` declarations in the child code and the new routes will be added.
+One need only put in `<Routes>` declarations in the child code and the new routes will be added, and also automatically removed if the child code is removed from the render tree.

 ## Principles

 Most routers start from an assumption that the url determines what part of the application to display.
-This first results in a tree of urls mapping to components.
+This results in a tree of urls mapping to components.
 Because routes are defined by the URL, it then becomes necessary to provide hooks and an index route, and an unknown route and so on and so forth.